 The best resource is a local child psychologist.
 They have specific tests for dyslexia.
 Check certified child psychologists

 The causes of dyslexia are neurobiological and genetic.
 Research shows that individuals can inherit the genetic links for dyslexia.
 If one of your family members such as a parent, a sibling, a grandparent, an aunt, or an uncle is dyslexic, the higher the risks of developing dyslexia.
 Thought to be genetic and hereditary, some forms of dyslexia can also be caused when hearing problems at an early age affect a person’s language comprehension skills and auditory skills.
 In some cases, dyslexia can also be acquired due to a brain injury, stroke, or some other type of trauma or illness.
 Dyslexia affects both males and females.

 From the Learning Disabilities Association of America:

 “Many children, including children with learning disabilities, do not learn to read in the first grade because they lack the basic readiness skills or the school’s method is not appropriate for them.
 They may be allowed to fail for two or three years without effective intervention.
-Unless these children are identified early and appropriate instruction provided they may be passed along in school until basic reading instruction is no longer available.
+Unless these children are identified early and appropriate instruction provided they may be passed along in school until a basic reading instruction is no longer available.
 Quality reading programs must be available across the age range if we are to significantly reduce illiteracy.
 While accommodations may be appropriate, they must not be substituted for direct reading instruction.

 “Common educational practice is for schools and adult literacy programs to adopt a single method for teaching reading, with the assumption that it will be effective for everyone.
 Research indicates that some students with learning disabilities need a multisensory phonics approach, with instruction in phonological awareness; some students need a more meaning-based approach; while other students need interventions to address comprehension problems.
 For many students a combination of approaches is effective.”